CourtHive/tods-competition-factory/documentation/docs/governors/publishing-governor.md

 const { eventData } = engine.publishEvent({
-  removePriorValues, // optional boolean - when true will delete prior timeItems policyDefinitions, // optional - e.g. participant privacy policy (if not already attached)
+  removePriorValues, // optional boolean - when true will delete prior timeItems policyDefinitions, // optional - e.g. participant privacy policy (if not already attached) eventDataParams, // optional - params to pass to `getEventData`

   drawIdsToRemove, // optional - drawIds to remove from drawIds already published drawIdsToAdd, // optional - drawIds to add to drawIds already published